 In 1989 he was awarded the "Golden Rooster," which is equivalent to the American Academy Award, for his set design for the movie Waiting for Daybreak.
 Mr. Duan also collaborated with Ann Hu, a world-recognized director, on the internationally acclaimed film, Dream and Memory.

 Mr. Duan is an accomplished watercolor and oil landscape painter.
 His work has been exhibited internationally, in Beijing, Hong Kong, Europe and the United States.
-His oil paintings have also been displayed and sold by Sothebys, a prestigious and highly respected art auction house.
+He is a member of the Oil Painters of America, and his oil paintings have also been displayed and sold by Sothebys, a prestigious and highly respected art auction house.

 Zhen-Zhong is a member of the Chinese Association of Movie Artists, a member of the Chinese Academy of Movie Artists and a member of the Oriental Art Association, where he was Director of the Research Division for Qi Baishi-Art.
 Juniper Gallery is honored to represent his artwork.

 Please contact the gallery (812-714-8038) to learn more about the the original artwork of Zhen-Zhong Duan, and the oil and watercolor paintings that are currently available.
 We also offer a variety of reproductions from his paintings.